datatrail-jhu/09_dataanalysis/manuscript/01_translating_questions.md

 Since we care about the differences between iPhones and Android phones we need to know which kind of phone each Tweet came from.
 But this information is available for each Tweet.

-We could collect this information by looking at the _RealDonaldTrump_ twitter profile or we could use the Twitter API to extract this data for each tweet.
+We could collect this information by looking at the _@RealDonaldTrump_ twitter profile or we could use the Twitter API to extract this data for each tweet.
 Robinson collects data on the type of phone for all the tweets from the account using the API.

 We also need to figure out how to define "hyperbolic" which was the hypothesis in the original question.
 It is hard to directly label tweets as hyperbolic or non-hyperbolic.
 But we can collect the text of the tweets themselves.
 If we alter the question a little to "Are the Android tweets angrier and more negative than the iPhone tweets?" we can use the text of the tweets themselves to answer this question.
 There are lists of words that are already labeled as "angry" so we can look for those words among the tweets from Android phones and iPhones.